 I’ve also still got the book Seven Languages In Seven Weeks which I plan on working through.
 I’m at the final day for Ruby if I remember correctly.
 So I’ll be touching several different languages briefly as well.

 As a final conclusion I’m not too disappointed.
-For most of the year I was still having issues with my hands (sometimes still have) which has since been getting better and better.
 All in all 4 languages might’ve been a bit too much, especially if you consider it was only more or less 6 months I was able to spend time on it.
 Not forgetting school and work eating up a considerable amount of time next to it as well.